 Now that you’re officially an Illini, we can delve into your next steps!

-(But seriously, if you’re on the fence about your college decision, here are 10 reasons why Illinois is a great choice.)
+(But seriously, if you’re on the fence about your college decision, here are 10 reasons why the University of Illinois Urbana-Champaign is a great choice.)

 Your Admitted Student Checklist